jxuamazon/myFitsDatalake/README.md

-# Welcome to FITS Data lake project.
+# Welcome to FITS Data Lake project.

 ## Introduction
 Flexible Image Transport System (FITS) is the most commonly used file format in astronomy.
 Each FITS file contains one or more ASCII headers (metadata) and a binary data section as multi-dimensional array or tables.
 Information about the data itself, such as instrument configuration, observation details, image origin, rize and coordinates, are stored in the headers as key value pairs.

-Self-contained metadata format makes it possible for easy transport and sharing, it also provide challenges on the searchability and managibility of the data, especially when you are working on a large amount of data from different satallites or instruments.
+Self-contained metadata format makes it possible for easy transport and sharing.
+It also provides challenges on the searchability and managibility of the data, especially when you are working on a large amount of data from different satallites or instruments.

 Data lake is a centralized data repository, which has gain popularity in recently years as the size of the data grow exponentially in all industries.
-Unlike traditional data warehouse where high peformance relational database ( can be very expensive at large scale ) are used to store data in a central location and with pre-determined schema, data lake takes advantage of existing storage and centralize data schema in a data catalog.
+Unlike traditional data warehouse where high peformance relational databases ( can be very expensive at large scale ) are used to store data in a central location and with pre-determined schema, data lake takes advantage of existing storage and centralize data schema in a data catalog.
 For example, to build a data lake on AWS, you can put structured or unstructed data in Amazon Simple Storage Service (Amazon S3) with different schema, automate an ETL crawler to aggregate the schemas into a fully managed data catalog.
 Then you can run sql querie against the data catalog and process your data.

 Data lake has been used mostly in data analytics so far.
 In this solution, however, we will apply the concept and practice of building a serverless data lake in AWS cloud for FITS data.
 This approach can be applied to most of the scientific data, which containes metadata within or with external attachment of metadata files.